HelpSeeker/Restricted-WebM/README.md

 # RestrictedWebm
 A simple shell script to create webms within a certain file size limit (mainly targeted at 4chan).

-The main goal is to produce webms that fit within a specified file limit, while producing the maximum possible quality and requiring minimum user input.
+The main goal is to produce webms that fit within a specified size limit, while producing the maximum possible quality and requiring minimum user input.
 If you want fast encoding speed, then this script isn't for you.

 **How it works:**

-1. Calculates video bitrate based on the (trimmed) input video length and whether or not audio mode is active
+1. Calculates video bitrate based on the (trimmed) input video length and whether or not audio mode is active.
-2. Downscales the video to ensure a minimum bits per pixel value (>= 0.03).
-Stops at 360p, even if bpp < 0.03
+2. Downscales the video to ensure a minimum bits per pixel value (>= 0.03) is reached.
+Stops at 360p, even if bpp < 0.03.
-3. Encodes a webm with variable bitrate mode and a minimum crf value
+3. Encodes a webm with variable bitrate mode and a minimum crf value.
-4. IF the file size of the new webm is larger than the specified limit, it tries again with different settings (variable bitrate without minimum crf -> constant bitrate -> constant bitrate and allows ffmpeg to drop frames)
+4. IF the file size of the new webm is larger than the specified limit, it tries again with different settings (variable bitrate without minimum crf -> constant bitrate -> constant bitrate and allows ffmpeg to drop frames).

 ```
 Usage: convert.sh [-h] [-t] [-a] [-p] [-m { variable | constant | low-variable }] [-s file_size_limit]